BuckShlegeris/BuckShlegeris.github.io/music/girlfriend.md

 ---
 layout: post
 date:   ""
-title: "If you touch my girlfriend I'll kill you"
+title: "If you touch my girlfrien..."
 ---

-this song is not done yet.
+this song is not finished yet.
 I've been writing it since early 2015, so it's not about anyone in particular.

+There's a bad recording [here](/files/girlfriend.m4a)

 ```
 Intro: